EvictionLab/eviction-lab-website/content/eviction-tracking/fort-worth-tx.md

 {{% report_chart id="avg" data="/uploads/fortworth_barchart.csv" %}}

 # Changes in eviction filings

 Eviction filings in Fort Worth were higher than average in January and February of 2020.<sup>1</sup> That pattern reversed in March, and new filings were 96% below average in April.
-Filings have increased steadily since then but have remained below normal levels.
+Since then, filings have increased steadily to normal levels.

 1. Eviction filing data for Tarrant County were collected by [January Advisors](https://www.januaryadvisors.com/).
 Historical averages cover the years 2018-2019.
 Data for Denton County were collected by [LSC](https://www.lsc.gov/); historical averages cover 2016-2019.

 {{%/ report_chart %}}

 {{% report_map shapes="/uploads/fort-worth_shapes.json" data="/uploads/fortworth_map.csv" %}}